rifkifi/Agile-HW-Design-RNG/README.md

 ### 3.1 Connection Diagram

 In this project, switches are used to provide entropy inputs, and LEDs are used to display the generated random numbers.
 Some buttons are assigned to trigger the collection of entropy and to start the generator process.
 Additional LEDs serve as indicators for the valid and busy signals.

+The figure 3.1 gives the pin connections for the Fortuna design.

 <div align="center">
 <img src="image/README/fpgapin.png" alt="fpga_pin">
 </div>

-<p align="center">Figure 3.
-Connection Diagram.</p>
+<p align="center">Figure 3.1: Connection Diagram.</p>

 ### 3.2 Resource Utilization

 The design uses about 41% of the available slice LUTs and 13% of slice registers of Nexys A7 FPGA.
-Figure 4 illustrates details of the resource utilization for the design.
+Figure 3.2 illustrates details of the resource utilization for the design.

 <div align="center">
 <img src="image/README/report_utilization.png" alt="util">
 </div>

-<p align="center">Figure 4.
-Resource Utilization.</p>
+<p align="center">Figure 3.2:  Resource Utilization.</p>

 ### 3.3 Timing Report

-Figure 5 reports the critical clock paths inside the design.
+Figure 3.3 reports the critical clock paths inside the design.
 Each path has a total delay around 52-53 ns and satisfies the requirement.

+Figure 3.3 reports the timing for the fortuna on the nexys
 <div align="center">
 <img src="image/README/report_timing.png" alt="timing">
 </div>

-<p align="center">Figure 5.
-Timing Report.</p>
+<p align="center">Figure 3.3: Timing Report.</p>

 ### 3.4 Video Demo

-The implementation demo can be seen in the Video 1 below.
+The implementation demo can be seen in the Video 3.1 below.
 The FPGA generates random numbers and displays them on the LEDs when the data-generation button is pressed.
 ![demo](image/README/Demo.gif)
-<p align="center">Video 1.
-FPGA Implementation Demo.</p>
+<p align="center">Video 3.1: FPGA Implementation Demo.</p>